 - If you are experiencing an emergency situation that requires police, an ambulance, or the fire department dial 9-1-1.
 For non-urgent calls to the police in the Montreal area dial 514-280-2222.

 - Empower Me (password to website is Studentcare): 1-844-741-6389 (Toll free).
 Available to undergrad students covered by the Concordia student health insurance plan, and international students who purchased additional dental coverage through the CSU dental plan.
 Connect with qualified counselors, consultants, and life coaches for a variety of issues.
-Sessions are delivered in-person, by telephone, by video-counselling, or by e-counselling.
+Sessions are delivered in-person, by telephone, by video-counseling, or by e-counseling.
 Services are available 24 hours a day, 7 days a week.

 - Info-Social: Speak with a social worker 24 hours a day, 7 days a week; they will give you advice and help you decide what to do about your difficult life situation.
 Dial 811 and follow the prompts to connect to Info-Social.

 - Tel-Jeunes: Phone, text, or live-chat counseling and support for young people ages 20 years & under.
 Bilingual.
 Speak with a professional counselor 24 hours a day, 7 days a week.
 1-800-263-2266; 514-600-1002 for text support (available between 8 am and 10:30 pm).

 - Kids Help Phone: Phone and live chat web/mobile counseling for young people ages 20 years & under.
 Speak with a professional counselor 24 hours a day, 7 days a week.
 Call 1-800-668-6868.